-Milton J. Albrecht was the first Bowen therapist certified outside of Australia, sponsoring the first Bowen seminar held in the U.S., in September, 1989.
-Becoming internationally well-known for his progressive interpretation of Tom Bowen's Australian modality.
+Milton J. Albrecht was the first Bowen therapist educated outside of Australia, sponsoring the first Bowen seminar held in the U.S., in September 1989.
+He became internationally well-known for his progressive interpretation of Tom Bowen's Australian modality.

 Milton Joseph Albrecht – A loving tribute by Deni Larimore Albrecht

 Born on November 12, 1948, Milton was a lifelong resident of Auburn, California.
-He had already established a career as a highly regarded automotive machinist, when he and I married in April, 1985.
-Milton and I were first briefly introduced when I was around 13, but had no connection for the next 15 years.
-When we met again in September, 1984, I was confined to a wheelchair due to a diagnosis of multiple sclerosis, 11 years earlier.
+He had already established a career as a highly regarded automotive machinist, when he and I married in April 1985.
+Milton and I were first briefly introduced when I was around 13 years old but we had no connection for the next 15 years.
+When we met again in September 1984, I was confined to a wheelchair due to a diagnosis, 11 years earlier, of multiple sclerosis.

 Milton worked very hard to promote Bowen, and treated everyone he could, friends and family alike.
 To add state legitimacy, he quickly enrolled in a general massage course, to earn a certificate in massage therapy (CMT).
-The instructors raved about his bodywork abilities, but Milton continually promoted Bowen, and demonstrated it at every juncture possible.
+The instructors raved about his bodywork abilities, but Milton continually promoted Bowen, and demonstrated it as often as possible.
 He even secretly used Bowen during the final practical exam, and his instructor proclaimed it the best “massage” he had ever experienced.

 Milton’s passion for Bowen constantly overflowed, and he could not wait to show Ossie his new developments.
 Ossie would always remark, "well, is it Bowen?”, and of course, the answer was always yes.
-At that time, Bowtech had only two courses, beginning and certification, and the Rentch’s traveled to North America once or twice a year, to conduct courses in several regions of the US and Canada.
-In September, 1992, for an article about Tom Bowen, Ossie was interviewed by Massage Magazine.
+At that time, Bowtech had only two courses, beginning and final testing, and Ossie and Elaine Rentsch traveled to North America once or twice a year, to conduct courses in several regions of the US and Canada.
+In September 1992, for an article about Tom Bowen, Ossie was interviewed by Massage Magazine.
 But he couldn’t make the photo shoot, so the sidebar included pictures of Milton using Bowen with a very willing reporter.
 (I was asked to write the description.)

 Due to Milton’s popularity, Auburn classes were always full.
 So realizing even further Milton’s genius, in 1994, Ossie asked Milton to teach beginning Bowtech classes.
 As he became the first Bowen instructor not taught directly by Tom Bowen, delighted clients flocked to Milton’s classes.
-In addition, Milton traveled throughout the US with the Rentschs, and at seminar venues, alternative medical conventions, and even the prestigious HeartMath at Stanford, Milton demonstrated the effectiveness of Bowen therapy, as Ossie lectured.
-In one particular case, Milton used Bowen therapy to turn a breach baby in the womb.
+In addition, Milton traveled throughout the US with the Ossie and Elaine Rentsche to seminar venues, alternative medical conventions, and even the prestigious HeartMath at Stanford, Milton demonstrated the effectiveness of Bowen therapy, as Ossie lectured.
+In one example, Milton used Bowen therapy to turn a breach baby in the womb.
 (To everyone’s surprise, except Milton, the baby was later delivered without complications!).

 By this time, Milton’s clientele was huge, and 60% of his clients were new, each day!
 As was the case with Tom Bowen, Milton never advertised, and even though he saw 25 people a day, six days a week, his reputation grew strictly by word of mouth.
-He usually saw 4 people each hour, and because there are usually 2-10 minute waiting periods between moves, Milton could go from client to client.
-He would often ask the client's family or friends to observe the session so he could explain not only what he was doing, but how they could help themselves in the future.
-Milt (as I called him) was interviewed several times by Cary Nosler (Captain Carrot) on his healthy living radio program, and demonstrated Bowen to the San Francisco 49er football head trainer, who unfortunately passed onsending some of his therapists to the classes.
-The effectiveness was not lost, however, on the athletes Milton initially treated, and pro (and soon college) athletes began Bowen sessions, most in secret (during that time, athletes were barred from receiving any alternative healing).
+He usually saw 4 people each hour and because there are usually 2- to 10-minute waiting periods between moves, Milton could go from client to client.
+He would often ask the client's family or friends to observe the session so he could explain, not only what he was doing, but how they could help themselves in the future.
+Milt (as I called him) was interviewed several times by Cary Nosler (Captain Carrot) on his Healthy Living radio program.
+Milton demonstrated the Bowen to the San Francisco 49er football head trainer who unfortunately did not send any of his therapists to the classes.
+The effectiveness was not lost, however, on the athletes Milton initially treated, and pro (and soon college) athletes began having Bowen sessions, most in secret (during that time, athletes were barred from receiving any alternative healing).

 1997 was eight years after he had first learned Bowen, and Milton thoroughly understood each of the 12 beginning lessons.
 In addition, he had developed a great many new moves, all based on Bowen.
-The Rentch’s were always eager to see Milton’s discoveries, and early in the year, asked him to write down all that he could remember.
-So he outlined 14 pages of advanced discoveries, and faxed them to Australia.
+Ossie and Elaine Rentschtschtsch were always eager to see Milton’s discoveries, and early in the year, asked him to write down all that he could remember.
+Milton outlined 14 pages of advanced discoveries, and faxed them to Australia.
 Little did we realize that in six months, Ossie and Elaine would ask Milton and I (as well as several other international coordinators) to leave Bowtech.
-They even cut ties with some very capable medical professionals, who were beginning Bowen research.
+They even cut ties with some very capable medical professionals who were beginning Bowen research.

 We were initially quite stunned, but there really had been clues for months.
-Although the Rentch’s offered no rational reasons for this breakup, Milton cautioned Ossie that he would continue practicing and teaching what had become the great love of his life (next to me, of course…).
-Milt had a great many students throughout the country, and although our understanding of Ossie’s actions were minimal, we wrote a letter to each student announcing the separation, and detailed Milton’s and my intended course of action.
+Although the Ossie and Elaine Rentsch offered no rational reasons for this breakup, Milton cautioned Ossie that he would continue practicing and teaching what had become the great love of his life (next to me, of course…).
+Milton had a great many students throughout the country and although we did not understand Ossie and Elaine Rentsch's actions, we wrote a letter to each student announcing the separation and detailed Milton’s and my intended course of action.

 We named Milton’s proposal Bowen Therapy International.
 The goals were to develop and promote Milton’s interpretation of Tom Bowen’s theories, plus establish and enforce instruction and quality control of these theories.
-Another goal of BTI was to promote research, in particular, Dr. JoAnne Whitaker’s innovative studies (Dr. Whitaker had also been unceremoniously dropped).
+Another goal of BTI was to promote research, more specifically, Dr. JoAnne Whitaker’s innovative studies (Dr. Whitaker had also been unceremoniously dropped).

-Naturally, Milton’s students and family were shocked that he was being treated with such disrespect, and they implored him to develop an advanced class quickly, so as to first introduce his more accomplished and comprehensive version.
+Naturally, Milton’s students and family were shocked that he was being treated with such disrespect, and they implored him to quickly develop an advanced class.
+Milton's version more accomplished and comprehensive.
 For this reason, Milton’s premier class was an advanced level (Level IV), containing 14 innovative lessons.
 He felt a good instructor was only effective when they continued doing Bowen on a daily basis, and Milton enlisted advanced students who could instruct his work in other parts of the country.
 In addition, we traveled to Australia, where we researched Tom Bowen (and visited students and family).
 Milton’s skillful mastery of Bowen therapy, as well as his quick wit, attracted people from many differing professions, and made his classes highly sought-after.
-We heard from pupils of all ages, that Bowen therapy classes with Milton Albrecht were truly mountaintop experiences... for both students and instructor.
+We heard from pupils of all ages, that Bowen Therapy classes with Milton Albrecht were truly mountaintop experiences... for both students and instructor.

-However, his heart goes on through every person who gives and receives Bowen Therapy in North America.
-Because of Milton’s energetic, passionate promotion, Bowen Therapy continues on this continent today.
+However, his heart goes on through every person who gives and receives the Bowen Technique in North America.
+Because of Milton’s energetic and passionate promotion, the Bowen Technique continues on today.